gskril/gregskril.com/src/blog/nft-uses.md

 Also, people who own 5+ tickets get access to another, even more exclusive chat with VIP fans.
 This is where you'll be able to interact with the band themselves most easily.

 It's important to realize here that since these tickets are NFTs, they're also tradeable at any point.
 So if I want to get the benefits of a VIP fan but have only been to once concert, I'll have to buy 4 more of the ticket NFTs on the secondary market.
-And when you think about it, Secondary market sales are good for all parties.
+And when you think about it, secondary market sales are good for all parties.

-NFTs have everlasting royalties, meaning if I buy an NFT for $100 from the band and then sell it to a friend for $200, the band gets a percentage of that $200.
+NFTs usually have royalties, meaning if I buy an NFT for $100 from the band and then sell it to a friend for $200, the band gets a percentage of that $200.
 This incentivizes the band to reward their fans, because it promotes secondary sales which makes them money.
 This is also good for fans, because they have an opportunity to sell their tickets after a concert if they'd rather recoup some of their ticket cost rather than get exclusive long-term benefits.

 Happy band, happy fan, happy collector.